tusharbarkade/R-Functions-/README.md

 # R-Functions-
-R functions to easy your work
+R functions for easy your work
 1) Read All file in the Folder (txt,csv..etc)
 2) Split the file by Concepts/Groups
 3) Write the file in txt and csv format